manojchandra10/MLProject_Breast_Cancer/README.md

 * Used `SelectKBest` (f_regression) to filter out noise and keep only the most relevant features.
 **Modeling**:
 * Tested several regressors including Linear Regression, SVR, Random Forest, and XGBoost.
-* Hyperparameters were tuned using `GridSearchCV` to minimise Mean Absolute Error (MAE).
-* The best performing model is automatically saved as `rfs_model.joblib`.

 ### 2. Model Selection
 Several regression algorithms were evaluated using Cross-Validation: